I Am A Writer But I Really Don’t Like Writing My Author Bio

 “I hate writing my author bio!”

-The best way to find (copy or steal) new ideas for writing your great author bio is to start looking for other authors, who have taken the time to write a less than typical bio.
+The best way to find (copy or steal) new ideas for writing your great short or long bio is to start looking for other authors who have taken the time to write a less than typical bio.

 Neil Gaiman – will eventually grow up and get a real job.
 Until then, will keep making things up and writing them down.